angusturner/angusturner.github.io/_posts/2017-11-03-pytorch-gaussian-mixture-model.markdown

    p(x;\mu, \sigma)=\frac{1}{\sqrt{2\pi|\Sigma|} }\exp\left(-\frac{1}{2}(x-\mu)^T\Sigma^{-1}(x-\mu)\right)
 $$

 By only considering diagonal covariance matrices $$ I\sigma^2 = \Sigma $$ ,
-we can deal with the variances directly.
-This greatly simplifies our computation.
-Firstly, we can exploit the fact that the determinant is equal to the product of the trace.
+we can greatly simplify the computation (at the loss of some flexibility):

 $$
   |\Sigma| = \prod_{j=1}^{N}\sigma_{j}^{2}